phquang/DualNet/README.md

 # Benchmarks
 ### 1. Prepare data
-Follow the instructions in the `data/` folders to prepare the benchmarks.
+The `data/` folders contains the train and test splits for the miniImageNet and CORE50 benchmarks.
+Download the raw data and modify the path in the `csv` files to point to the raw data folder.

 ### 2. Run experiments
 To replicate our results on the task aware and task free settings, run